 Pop over to Leanne’s blog to read the whole thing.
 It’s part of her Symphony series where midlifers talk about how the second act of their symphony is playing out.
 I was thrilled to be asked to join in and enjoyed writing this post, despite the subject matter at times and the memories.

-I’ll close comments here, so if you’d like to leave Leanne or I a message, please do so over at Cresting the Hill by clicking on the purple link above.
+If you’d like to leave Leanne or I a message, please do so.
 I’d love for you to have a read of my words and share your thoughts, especially if you’ve been through something similar to me.

 I will just say that since writing this post for Leanne, my gorgeous grandson was born and he’s now 6 weeks old!